High-level entities

 Analyze a jetton transfer attempt.

-- Identify the entry point At point A (mintmachine.ton), an external-in message initiates the operation, instructing a jetton transfer.
+mintmachine.ton), an external-in message initiates the operation, instructing a jetton transfer.

 - A — sender’s wallet contract (mintmachine.ton).

-- B — Jetton wallet contract governed by the Jetton master.
+- B — jetton wallet contract governed by the jetton master.

 - Inspect messages

-- A → B: Jetton transfer message with TON attached to cover execution fees.
+- A → B: jetton transfer message with TON attached to cover execution fees.

 - Check transaction phases